 Comment Number Draft EIS Topic Commenter Affiliation Comment Response or worse still, requiring those passengers to provide their own connection, damages the traffic potential of the western end of the route.
 Requiring such a connection on an interim basis would damage the credibility of the service in such a way that regaining those passengers would be difficult when through service to Omaha is established.
 If a Council Bluffs station is established, Finally, if a Council Bluffs station could be justified financially and politically, just across the river from Omaha, consideration should also be given to a Davenport station, just across the river from Moline.
 Council Bluffs/Omaha routing issues: The only logical route from the IAIS to Omaha is: onto the UP at Council Bluffs, across the UP Missouri River bridge, and cross over onto the BNSF to access the Amtrak depot.
 There appears to be no need to construct a new bridge across the Missouri River; again, confirmation from the UP is required.
 Omaha depot : There are no acceptable station sites in Omaha, with the exception of the existing Amtrak depot.
 As pointed out above, it is imperative for passengers of this Project to have the most convenient possible connection to and from Amtrak's California Zephyr at Omaha.
 No location other than the existing Amtrak depot offers such a convenient connection.
 Using the existing depot eliminates any need for major construction-the only construction necessary would be a crossover from the westward BNSF main to the eastward BNSF main, which has the platform at the Amtrak depot.
 Construction of this crossover would be within existing railroad rights-of-way and have no adverse environmental impact.
 Use of the Omaha Union Station does not appear possible or feasible.
 The building has been converted to other uses, and passengers coming to that station from the existing Amtrak depot would need to cross both the BNSF and UP main tracks.
-Pedestrian grade crossings would also have a significant cost impact on such an underpass.
-The old Burlington station is far too large for the initial stage of the 5766 Support the Project, Corrections to the Document, NEPA, Alternatives, Wallace L. Taylor Sierra Club, Iowa Chapter To Whom It May Concern: The following comments on the Tier 1 Environmental Impact Statement (EIS) for passenger rail are submitted on behalf of the Iowa Chapter of the Sierra Club.
+Pedestrian grade crossings would undoubtedly be unacceptable to both carriers, and constructing a pedestrian underpass would be prohibitively expensive, particularl 5766 Support the Project, Corrections to the Document, NEPA, Alternatives, Wallace L. Taylor Sierra Club, Iowa Chapter inflate the cost of the project and therefore, their profit.
+To Whom It May Concern: The following comments on the Tier 1 Environmental Impact Statement (EIS) for passenger rail are submitted on behalf of the Iowa Chapter of the Sierra Club.
 The Sierra Club is the nation's largest grassroots environmental organization with over 600,000 members.
 Its Iowa Chapter has approximately 5,000 members.
 Thank you for taking the time to provide us with comments as part of our Draft Environmental Impact Statement effort for the Chicago to Council Bluffs-Omaha Regional Passenger Rail System Planning Study.
 Your comments focus on the alternatives analysis component of the Tier 1 Draft Environmental Impact Statement (Draft EIS), and compliance with the National Environmental Policy Act of 1969 (NEPA) and Section 4(f) of the Department of Transportation Act of 1966.